 Who Is Scott Sonnon?

 Scott Sonnon needs no introduction.
-He must be one of the most qualified coaches, martial art champions, special forces trainer, and fitness experts on the planet.
+He must be one of the most qualified coaches, martial art champions, special forces trainers, and fitness experts on the planet.

 His credentials have been built over many years of dedication to fitness, defense, and bodyweight training through a career that saw him travel the world to coach in 22 different countries.

 Aside from special forces and law enforcement agencies across the world, he also takes the time to offer his expertise to regular guys and gals with the creation of high-quality training programs like Tacfit Warrior (reviewed here), Tacfit Commando, Six Degree Flow (reviewed here) or Primal Stress.

 While highly successful today, Scott Sonnon’s life was not always a walk in the park.
 He had to overcome many hurdles along the way which he managed to overcome with discipline and determination.

-Today he runs the global rmax-international brand producing highly-targeted classes and workshops for self-defense and fitness as well as quality programs for everyone, mostly calisthenic plans for functional strength, endurance, and flexibility, not bodybuilding.
+Today he runs the global brand producing highly-targeted classes and workshops for self-defense and fitness as well as quality programs for everyone, mostly calisthenic plans for functional strength, endurance, and flexibility, not bodybuilding.

 The bottom line is that Scott Sonnon is super-qualified in fitness, conditioning, training, and coaching like very few others you may come across.